Select Page

 Marine Science

-Wave Forecasting Corrections Using Machine Learning, Northeast Pacific Ocean Worked as a National Research Trainee for the National Science Foundation’s Risk and Hazard Training program, and developed uncertainty metrics as a data product for wave forecasts using machine learning ensemble techniques.
+Wave Forecasting Corrections Using Machine Learning, Northeast Pacific Ocean As a National Research Trainee for the National Science Foundation’s Risk and Hazard Training program, developed uncertainty metrics as a data product for wave forecasts using machine learning ensemble techniques.
 Collaborated with a social scientist to understand end-user (fishermen) perspectives of uncertainty, ensuring that the uncertainty metric aligned with end-user intuition.
 The uncertainty metric captured the accuracy of 24-hour forecast output of significant wave height and wave period.
 The ensemble method was a bagged regression tree and predicted wave model error at several buoy locations across the northeast Pacific Ocean.

 RETURN TO OUR TEAM PAGE